 Call 877-473-6031 to speak to an agent.

 There is no fee to call and ask questions.
 You are under no obligation to purchase a plan or pay any fees nor will anyone pressure you to do so.
-We just want you to have access to the best plan at the best price.

 A Point of Service (POS) plan has some of the qualities of HMO and PPO plans with benefit levels varying depending on whether you receive your care in or out of the health insurance company's network of providers.
 Like an HMO plan, you may be required to designate a primary care physician who will then make referrals to network specialists when needed.
 Like a PPO plan, you may receive care from non-network providers but with greater out-of-pocket costs.
 You may also be responsible for co-payments, coinsurance and an annual deductible.